ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 .. code-block:: bash

    export NDDSHOME=/Applications/rti_connext_dds-5.3.1

+You may need to increase shared memory resources following https://community.rti.com/kb/osx510.

 If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`.